 What is Surrogate Key?

-A surrogate key in a database is a unique identifier for either an entity in the modeled world or an object in the database.
+A surrogate key in a database is a unique identifier for either an entity in the modelled world or an object in the database.
 The surrogate key is not derived from application data, unlike a natural key which is derived from application data.

 Are you creating a Primary Key for each and every table?